Transforming metrics on a line bundle to the Okounkov body: Differentiability of the metric volume

 which is an integration by parts formula.
-By Theorem 1.7 in \cite{Berman} we may integrate by parts when the functions are differences of quasi-psh weights with minimal singularities.
-We denote by $u_k$ the quasi-psh weight with minimal singularities $\psi-\ln |s|_{+k}^2$ and get that
+By \cite{BEGZ} we may integrate by parts when the functions are differences of quasi-psh metrics with minimal singularities.
+We denote by $u_k$ the quasi-psh metric with minimal singularities $\psi-\varphi_{S,k}$ and get that

-Since $P(\varphi)$ and $P(\varphi')$ are both continuous, by the Chern-Levine-Nirenberg inequalities (see e.g. \cite{Demailly}) we get that and for some constants $C$ and $C'$ and some smooth volume form $dV.$ By standard results $\ln|s|^2$ is locally integrable, thus both integrals are finite.
-This means that we can use monotone convergence to conclude that the LHS will converge to when $k$ goes to infinity.
-A special case of Proposition 4.9 in \cite{Demailly}, chapter 3, is that monotone convergence for Monge-Ampère expressions holds when one of the terms has analytic singularities and the others are locally bounded.
-By this it follows that the LHS will converge to and we are done. \end{proof}
+Let $U$ be the dense Zariski open set where $P(\varphi)$ and $P(\varphi')$ is locally bounded.
+As in the proof of Lemma \ref{shitock} we get that $dd^c u_k\wedge \textrm{MA}_{n-1}(P(\varphi),P(\varphi'))$ converge weakly to on $U.$ The integral equal to $n+1$ times the restricted volume $\langle L^{n-1}A\rangle,$ see \cite{Favre} and \cite{BEGZ} and thus independent of $k.$ It is easily seen that also see e.g. \cite{Hisamoto}.
+Since the restricted volume varies continuously with $L$ (see \cite{Favre}) it follows as in the proof of Lemma \ref{shitock} that the right hand side of equation (\ref{impequation}) converges to when $k$ tends to infinity.